General Internal Medicine: Resident Resources

 For more information on the Appeals Committee, basis for appeals, guidelines and process, please refer to the Faculty of Medicine websiteor call the Faculty Affairs Officer at 416-978-2711 or via email.

-Login to Blackboard to find trainee rotation schedules, rotation goals and objectives, Academic Half Day schedules, links to administrative resources, and more.
+Login to Quercus to find trainee rotation schedules, rotation goals and objectives, Academic Half Day schedules, links to administrative resources, and more.